alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-This page will cover:
+When they've read this page, the user will:

-- understands that you're generally not allowed to deal with sanctioned people or organisations
+- understand that you're generally not allowed to deal with sanctioned people or organisations
-- understands what dealing involves (eg can include making arrangements as well as actually giving them money)
+- understand what dealing involves (eg can include making arrangements as well as actually giving them money)
-- understands what to do if they want to deal with a sanctioned person or organisation
+- understand what to do if they want to deal with a sanctioned person or organisation
-- understands what to do if they're already dealing with a sanctioned person or organisation
+- understand what to do if they're already dealing with a sanctioned person or organisation
-- understands who to contact if they have a question
+- understand who to contact if they have a question